anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 ## Attendance and Participation (10 percent of total grade)

 Students are expected to participate in the weekly class meetings by being attentive, supportive, by asking questions, or by answering questions posed by others on zoom.
-Additionally, students can receive strong participation grades by asking questions and answering questions on GitHub issues.
+Additionally, students can receive strong participation grades by asking questions and answering questions posed by classmates on Slack.

 ## Grading scale